For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The maximum interest that the government can currently charge on Plan 2 Student Loans is RPI+3% and for Plan 5 loans it's just RPI.
 However, RPI naturally goes up and down over time.

 So, when you read about Student Loan interest rates going up, that's not generally because the government has changed them.
-It's usually because RPI has gone up with inflation.
+It could be because RPI has gone up with inflation.

 8. Bailiffs will come if you don't repay your Student Loan